tketle/workout_planner/README.md

 # Workout Planner
 Workout Planner is a python-based desktop application which automatically generates a workout regimen from a list of exercises.
-Exercises are categorized by muscle group (push/pull/legs/core) and targeted muscles (biceps, hamstrings, etc).
+Exercises are categorized by muscle group (push/pull/legs/core) and targeted muscles (e.g. biceps, hamstrings, etc).

 ## MVP
 * Web-Based UI for editing exercises list